tenzir/tenzir/changelog/next/features/4679--new-aggregation-functions.md

-We added four new, TQL2-exclusive aggregation functions: `first`, `last`, `top`, and `rare`.
-The function return the first, last, most common, and least common non-null value per group, respectively.
+We added three new, TQL2-exclusive aggregation functions: `first`, `last`, and `mode`.
+The functions return the first, last, and most common non-null value per group, respectively.